Contact Gela on 07897 211 216 or email@example.com

 Using what works best on an individual basis ......

 My name is Gela Griffiths and I have been working with children and families for over 30 years.
-As a member of the British Association for Counselling and Psychotherapy I am on their accredited register (number 139259).
+I am a Registered Mmember of the British Association for Counselling and Psychotherapy (number 139259).
 I hold a Diploma in Therapeutic Counselling (including Person-Centred Counselling, Transactional Analysis, and Gestalt).
 I have also completed training in Cognitive Behavioural Therapy (CBT).

 I have worked within the education, social care and charitable sectors, including as a Local Authority foster carer.
 I have personal and professional experience of the effects of developmental trauma and attachment challenges in children and young people.
 I have witnessed first-hand the benefits of working, and parenting, therapeutically and the difference this can make to a family - including my own!

 I use an integrative approach to therapy, taking the most appropriate and helpful aspects of several therapeutic models to combine them to make my approach relevant to each individual child, client or family.

 I have a particular interest in working with children who have experienced neglect and trauma and/or whom have Autism Spectrum Disorder/Condition.
 My approach includes parents, foster carers and adopters as integral partners in interventions and I positively support them in implementing a range of approaches both in joint sessions and in their home.
 I am experienced in supporting children and families with complex needs, including challenging behaviour, and can offer crisis support and home visits as well as seeing families in a purpose-built counselling room in my own home.
 I can also support the development of communications skills at home and school using a variety of strategies including the Picture Exchange Communication System (PECS).